adrien-febvay/minify-css-idents/README.md

 When registered in Webpack's plug-ins, it has the opportunity to create, update and/or load an indentifier map file.
 This feature is critical to keep the identifiers consistent across build steps.

-It uses the `beforeCompile` hook of Webpack's compiler to read the map file, and the `afterEmit` hook to write/delete it.
+It uses the `beforeCompile` hook of Webpack's compiler to read the map file, then the `compilation` and`afterProcessAssets` hooks to write/delete it.

-Even though handling the map through hooks get the job done, it is not the most reliable solution, especially because the map file is emitted after Webpack should be done emitting files and because Webpack doesn't know the map is emitted.
-As a result, some plug-ins might get the `afterEmit` signal before the map is emitted and will not get the `assetEmitted` signal for the map.
-Future versions of this package will fix that.

 ## Credits